loloboho/Saturn-Explorer/README.md

 ## About This Project

-This design represents an honest attempt at realistic spacecraft engineering for the outer solar system (2080).
+This design represents an honest attempt at realistic spacecraft engineering for the outer solar system.
 All feedback welcome.

 This is my first application of AI.
 It has been a collaboration of AI celestial mechanics, delta-V, and CG calculations with my design in conceptual 3-D space using AutoCAD traditional three-view drafting.